rauwman/HA-Animated-Custom-Icons/MANUAL_INSTALL.md

 # Changes in tablet.yaml
-- COPY UNDER state-icon-active-color: "#3182b7" IN YOUR THEME FILE
+- copy under state-icon-active-color: "#3182b7" IN YOUR THEME FILE

 ```
   state-icon-active-color-bulb: "#ffcc00"